 We know that recovery will involve a painful process.
 However, we are aware that with our help, the process will be more bearable.
 We will take care of all the legal aspects and offer you a human and holistic approach.

-This way, you can focus all your energy on rebuilding your life after the accident while we make sure that the compensation you deserve arrives as soon as possible.
+You can concentrate on rebuilding your life after the accident.
+We will make sure you get the compensation you deserve quickly.
 Let us evaluate your case.
-Contact a motorcycle accident attorney from The Ward Law for an evaluation.
+Contact a motorcycle accident attorney from The Ward Law Group for an evaluation

 Motorcycle Accident Laws in Queens